mcabbott/SliceMap.jl/README.md

 Most of which can be done better with `eachslice()` and `reduce(hcat,...)`, maybe with some thought one could just write gradients for those...

-Perhaps this is done.
+Perhaps this is done, at least for Zygote.
 The views of `eachcol()` have quite inefficient gradients, because for each `view()` they make a fresh `zero(A)`, but `collecteachcol()` is efficient:

 ```julia